BMPT Terminator: Mobility

 The mobility of the BMPT-72 does not differ significantly from the original BMPT.

 An auxiliary diesel APU is also fitted that allows to keep most of the functions activated while the main engine is off.
 Two options are available, a small 5 kW DGU-5-P27 5-VM1 and a 8 kW DGU-8-P27 5-VM1.

 "Terminator 3"

-BMPT ("Terminator 3") - is a new design model of Tank Support Fighting Vehicle based on the Armata Universal Combat Platform with a crew of 3 or 4.
+BMPT ("Terminator 3") – is a new design model of Tank Support Fighting Vehicle based on the Armata Universal Combat Platform with a crew of 3 or 4.
 Possible armament would be one or two 57 mm autocannons (ammo storage problem), 4x ATGM Sprinter, 2x AGS-40 Balkan automatic grenade launchers, one or two 7.62 mm PKTM machine guns.
 It will have an automatic gun turret RCWS and in the future may have integrated air defense systems and be fully unmanned.

 Armata is powered by a new generation 1,500 hp multifuel diesel engine coupled with a hydro-mechanical automatic transmission (unlike the two predecessors), with a maximum road speed of 65–70 km/h (40–43 mph), an operational range of 550 km (340 mi), and a power-to-weight ratio of over 30 hp/tonne.

 Operational history

-Russo-Ukrainian War

-The Terminator was first deployed to Ukraine on 18 May 2022, according to RIA Novosti.The Terminators deployed to Ukraine appear to have been fitted with grenade launchers.
-With only 10 Terminators assigned, it is uncertain whether their survival was due to careful management or due to their extra protection.

-On 9 February 2023, a BMPT was lost in combat near Kreminna, Luhansk Oblast, Ukraine.